HannahRice/Multi-segment-foot/README.md

 % separated by empty rows

 % Input static file provides the marker locations from the static trial
-% from OpenSim, and presented in the QTM Coordinate system (right
+% from OpenSim, and presented in the QTM Coordinate system, saved as a .m file.
-% Patrick?), saved as a .m file.
-Marker names are called in 81 - 87 of the
+% Marker names are called in 80 - 86 of the
-% function (TO UPDATE).
+% function .

 %% OUTPUT is a structure which contains for each of the three foot segments an n by 3 matrix, where n represents the number of frames